bojanraic/spicetify-extensions/README.md

 ## [Side-Hide](./side-hide/README.md)

 Side Hide (SH) is a simple Spicetify extension that hides the Spotify Now Playing and Friend Activity Views in the sidebar and associated buttons.
-Queue and Connect functionality is unchanged.
+Queue and Connect functionality is unchanged. *(For more flexibility, see [SidebarCustomizer](#sidebarcustomizer) below)*

 ## [YT-Video](./yt-video/README.md)